Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \section{Numerical Results}

 We ran experiments on an Intel i9-9820X 3.3GHz CPU with 128 GB RAM and 10 cores.
 Section \ref{sec:generating_instances} describes how we generate problem instances, and Section \ref{sec:tuning} describes how we tune the planners under comparison.
 In Sections \ref{sec:vary_num_targets} to \ref{sec:ramt_tsp_vary_vmax}, we compare IRG-PGLNS and PCG to a baseline and two ablations.
-Our baseline for the close-enough MT-TSP and variable-speed Dubins MT-TSP is a modification of the memetic algorithm \cite{ding2022memetic}, which addresses the fixed-speed Dubins close-enough MT-TSP without time windows.
-In particular, we extend \cite{ding2022memetic} to handle time windows, we specialize \cite{ding2022memetic} to the close-enough MT-TSP and variable-speed Dubins MT-TSP, and we parallelize \cite{ding2022memetic}.
-Details of these modifications are in Appendix \ref{appendix:memetic_modifications}.
-We do not run this baseline for the robot arm MT-TSP, since \cite{ding2022memetic} did not consider a robot arm.
+Our baseline for the Close-Enough MT-TSP and Variable-Speed Dubins MT-TSP is a modification of the memetic algorithm \cite{ding2022memetic}, which addresses the fixed-speed Dubins Close-Enough MT-TSP without time windows.
+In particular, we extended \cite{ding2022memetic} to handle time windows, we specialized \cite{ding2022memetic} to the Close-Enough MT-TSP and Variable-Speed Dubins MT-TSP, and we parallelized \cite{ding2022memetic}, with details in Appendix \ref{appendix:memetic_modifications}.
+We did not run this baseline for the Robot Arm MT-TSP, since \cite{ding2022memetic} did not consider a robot arm.
 Our first ablation, IRG-GLNS, is the same as IRG-PGLNS except that IRG-GLNS uses GLNS instead of PGLNS as the GTSP solver.
-Our second ablation, called Parallel Decoupled GTSPs (PDG), is essentially an ablation of PCG where the processes do not communicate.
+Our second ablation, called Parallel Decoupled GTSPs (PDG), is an ablation of PCG where the processes do not communicate.
 PDG runs Alg. \ref{alg:IRG_PGLNS} Line \ref{algline:irg_gen_init_tour}, then spawns several parallel child processes, each running Lines \ref{algline:irg_tour_improvement_loop}-\ref{algline:irg_end_tour_improvement_loop} and updating its own copy of $\Gamma^*$.
-When the planning time budget is reached, PDG returns the best $\Gamma^*$ over all child processes.
-This strategy is referred to as independent multi-search in the parallel metaheuristics literature \cite{gendreau2010handbook}.
+Upon reaching the planning time budget, PDG returns the best $\Gamma^*$ over all child processes.
 Both IRG-GLNS and PDG fall into the IRG framework.